 Do you have the perfect combination of a mind for business and a creative streak?
 Those traits can serve you well as the foundation for this university study track and career path.

-At JWU, you can pursue a certificate in visual merchandising, BS in Digital Marketing and Social Media, or MBA in Marketing to enter this exciting profession at your ideal comfort level.
+At JWU Online, you can pursue a certificate in visual merchandising, Bachelor’s in Fashion Merchandising & Retailing, or MBA in Marketing to enter this exciting profession at your ideal comfort level.